Generic Name: armodafinil (ar moe DAF i nil)

 Skin rashes serious enough to require hospitalization have occurred in people using a medicine similar to Nuvigil.
 These rashes usually occurred within 1 to 5 weeks after the first dose.

 Stop taking Nuvigil and call your doctor at the first sign of any skin rash, no matter how minor you think it might be.

 Seek medical treatment if you have symptoms of a serious drug reaction that can affect many parts of your body.
 Symptoms may include: skin rash, fever, swollen glands, flu-like symptoms, unusual bruising, or jaundice (yellowing of your skin or eyes).

 Stop using Nuvigil and call your doctor at once if you have:

 unusual bruising or jaundice (yellowing of your skin or eyes);

 mouth sores, trouble swallowing;

-depression, anxiety, hallucinations, aggression, unusual thoughts or behavior, suicidal thoughts;
+depression, anxiety, hallucinations, aggression, unusual thoughts or behavior, suicidal thoughts; or